anamrk/R4R_F25-journals/journal_01-02sept25.md

 > **Due Monday 8th, 11pm**

 ### Rose
+The data background was important because it gives me ideas of how this can be added for my future project.

 ### Thorn
+My projecct is currently at its beginning stages and so most of this is not applicable at this point and challenging to apply right now.

 ### Bud

+All of this can potentially be applied to my work in the future.
 ---

 ## Research Application
+My projecct is currently at its beginning stages and so most of this is not applicable at this point and challenging to apply right now.

 > [!IMPORTANT]
 > **Due Monday 8th, 11pm**